dark-51lieal/dark/_posts/2020-08-20-scanlation.md

 That way i become TS-Student based on my previous test on Kiryuu.co

-## Series that i have do
+## Series that i'm working on
+``ruby

-# Strong Gale Mad Dragon
+Strong Gale Mad Dragon
-# Capture The Golem and Escape Poverty
+Capture The Golem and Escape Poverty
-# Dimensional Mercenary
+Dimensional Mercenary
+``